 Continue beyond Oberwesel to the striking Pfalzgrafenstein Castle, a white toll castle on an island in the middle of the river.
 Two miles further on, Bacharach is for us the most beautiful town on the Rhine, with every other building a half-timbered masterpiece.

 The southernmost part of the Upper Middle Rhine Valley is just as compelling with Rheinstein Castle another of the best romantic Rhine castles.
 The most popular Rhine river town, Rüdesheim is one of the best places to visit on the Rhine.
-It has fantastic medieval architecture, a few quirky museums and the many restaurants on its most famous street, Drosselgasse.
+It has fantastic medieval architecture, a few quirky museums and many restaurants and bars on its most famous street, Drosselgasse.

 Boppard Germany – Final Words